FixedEffects/InteractiveFixedEffectModels.jl/README.md

 #### How are standard errors computed?
 Errors are obtained by regressing y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
 This way of computing standard errors is hinted in section 6 of of Bai (2009).

 #### Does this command implement the bias correction term in Bai (2009)?
 In presence of cross or time correlation beyond the factor structure, the estimate for beta is consistent but biased (see Theorem 3 in Bai 2009, which derives the correction term in special cases).
 However, this package does not implement any correction.
-You may want to check that your residuals are approximately i.i.d.
+You may want to check that your residuals are approximately i.i.d (in which case there is no need for bias correction).

 ## Related Packages